mwood77/koffie/docs/design.md

 ## Program modes
 1. Espresso - low pressure for extracting espresso
-1. Milk - high pressure for extracting milk
+1. Milk - high pressure for frothing milk
 1. Manual - "on the fly" pressure adjustment
 1. Programming - modifier which adjusts the save-state for Espresso or Milk modes
 1. Reset - returns Espresso and Milk modes back to default values